thijsDieperink/strad-md-infra/setup/basicLocal/README.md

 4. Build the package | `brane package build ./container.yml`
 5. Test package | `brane package test hello_world`
 6. Push package | `brane package push hello_world`
-7. Run workflow | `brane workflow http://localhost ./workflow.bs --remote`
+7. Run workflow | `brane workflow central ./workflow.bs --remote`
 8. Congrats, you just ran your first workflow in your newly created local setup
 9. This hello_world test was purely for making sure the setup works.
 If your goal is to dive deeper in the ML side of brane, then I suggest to go to the 'tutorials' folder of this repository
 10. Here you can create your own hello_world code and investigate more complicated code examples